Blog/Hexarelin Dosage Guide: Protocols

 • Cortisol shows a step increase starting at 0.5 mcg/kg

-The practical conclusion: For an 80 kg person, 1.0 mcg/kg equals 80 mcg.
+The practical math: For an 80 kg person, 1.0 mcg/kg equals 80 mcg.
 Flat dosing of 100 mcg hits the optimal range for most adults.
 Going above 200 mcg does not produce more GH but does increase cortisol and prolactin proportionally.
 Higher doses are counterproductive.

 Hexarelin Dosage Protocols by Goal